kaushalmeena/repeat-that/README.md

 # Repeat-That

-A native expo game similar to simon game.
+A react-native game similar to Simon game.

 ## Requirements